kurenn/ruby-dojo/docs/install-ruby.md

 This file tells `chruby` which Ruby we want to use by default.
 To change the ruby version that we’re using, we can run `chruby ruby-2.7.1` for example – assuming that we have Ruby 2.7.1 installed first!

 Did this work?
-Let’s find out by running ruby -v:
+Let’s find out by running `ruby -v`:

 ```bash
 ruby 2.7.1p114 (2019-10-01 revision 67812) [x86_64-linux]